CodeChron/fullstack-js-with-meteor-react-docs/add_publish_and_subscribe.md

 ![no-notes-published](https://cloud.githubusercontent.com/assets/819213/14958482/03118ef2-1059-11e6-855b-8e7d9f5cb9f7.png)

-This is because we need to explicitly publish our notes.
+Our notes are still in the database.
+However, we now need to explicitly publish and subscribe to our notes.

 ## Add publications and subscriptions